alicefrsr/react-bits-and-bobs/README.md

 To learn and practice: React basics + custom hooks, useReducer, the Context API, React routing, CSS modules.
 Work-in-progress.

-### Visit the site:
+### Live site:

 https://bits-and-bobs.netlify.app/

 ### Available Scripts

+This project was bootstrapped with [Vite](https://vitejs.dev/).
 In the project directory, you can run:

 #### `npm install`